-Image 9: An illustration of Mueller’s typical Flutter Cycle.
+Image 9: An illustration of special counsel Mueller’s typical Flutter Cycle.

 The Flutter Cycle sequence was characterized by 2-5 rapid flutters of the eyelids and an upward eye roll, head, mouth, and accompanying tongue movements.
 This Flutter Cycle sequence seen in the left side of the collection in Image 10 (also, see 1:26:00 in the video) corresponds to questions by Rep Steve Chabot of Mueller’s investigation of the relationship between Glen Simpson, Natalia Veselnitskaya, and the latter’s visit to Trump Tower.

-The same type of events were observed during other pointed inquires such as Rep Louie Gohmert’s challenging Mueller’s credibility due to his refusal to answer basic questions (see 1:33:30 in the video).
+The same type of events were observed during other pointed inquires such as Rep Louie Gohmert’s challenging special counsel Mueller’s credibility due to his refusal to answer basic questions (see 1:33:30 in the video).

 Image 10: (L-R) A sampling of three anomalies a complex facial flutter, lip twitching, and simple eye flutter sequences

-Several other interesting anomalies that turned out to be repeating patterns in Mueller’s facial expression and composite sequences were:
+Several other interesting anomalies that turned out to be repeating patterns in special counsel Mueller’s facial expression and composite sequences were: